Buying A House Without A REALTOR®: What To Consider

 Some states have their own rules about Seller’s Disclosures.
 Before you make an offer on a home, research your state’s disclosure laws.

 States without disclosure laws take an approach called “caveat emptor,” which means “let the buyer beware.”
-There’s one way to get around caveat emptor rules: directly asking the seller about specific issues.
+One way to get around caveat emptor rules is to directly ask the seller about specific issues.

 If you know that you live in a caveat emptor state, there are some questions you might want to ask.